-the boy slept late on purpose, betting correctly that feeling rushed on the day of the big event would leave no time for the anticipation which had recently come to dominate his life. hastily he threw on his pre-planned outfit: faded chicago bears sweatshirt, navy blue stocking hat and matching gloves. he hustled downstairs into the kitchen, where his dad filled a green thermos with hot cocoa and crammed bologna sandwiches into the front of his coat.
+the boy slept late on purpose, betting correctly that feeling rushed would leave no time for the crippling anticipation which had recently come to dominate his life. hastily he threw on his long-planned outfit: faded chicago bears sweatshirt, navy blue stocking hat and matching gloves. he hustled downstairs into the kitchen, where his dad filled a green thermos with hot cocoa and crammed bologna sandwiches into the front of his coat.

 the man drove, his son quiet. eager and optimistic that this would be the year.